 In the second image, I dialed in an exposure compensation of -1 which means I told the camera to reduce the overall calculated exposure by one stop which for me is where the exposure of the image should be.

 Hare-Krishna Exif: Lenovo A7000, f/2.2, 1/33 sec, ISO - 195, 4 mm, Exp bias - 1 step

-This option is readily available with most of the stock/ built in camera applications.
-There are multiple apps available in Play store like Google camera etc. which has these advance controls in case you don’t have this feature available with the default camera app.
+This option is readily available with most of the stock/ built-in camera applications.
+There are multiple apps available in Play store like Google camera etc. which has these advanced controls in case you don’t have this feature available with the default camera app.